 - Multiply the principal by the APR.
 Take $10,000 and multiply it by your APR, 3.5%.
 You should get $350 as your annual interest amount.

 - Divide your annual interest by the number of payments.
 Divide $350 by the number of payments you’ll make in a year.
 For this scenario, you’ll make 12 payments.
-You should get $29.17 as your interest-only monthly payment.
+You get $29.17 as your interest-only monthly payment.

-Amortizing Loans
+Amortizing loans

 The formula for calculating the monthly payment on an amortizing personal loan is: